nomppy/nomppy.github.io/content/posts/impostor.md

 how stupid is this!

 # 7
-all my life, i've struggled to find a group where i would really fit in. some of it was... circumstantial, but i'd wager a majority chunk of the reason is because i'm picky. some people are too much this and others too little that, and i could never find a "just right".
+all my life, i've struggled to find a group where i would really Fit In. some of it was... circumstantial, but i'd wager a majority chunk of the reason is because i'm picky. some people are too much this and others too little that, and i could never find a "just right".